 The first step, however, is the strategy.
 What, why, when and how?
 The strategy serves as a basis for the business planning.
-It is broken into detailed operational tasks in order to the company can achieve the planned growth.
-Different stage in the company lifecycle means different challenges.
-Startups and scale-ups obviously require different strategies.
+It is broken into detailed operational tasks in order to help the company achieve the planned growth.
+Different stages in the company lifecycle mean different challenges.
+Startups and scaleups obviously require different strategies.
 Similarly, if a company is well-experienced and is a regional challenger then different strategy is needed as if it was not familiar with the international markets and competition.

 The business plan impacts the company valuation as well as it determines the required capital amount.

 The investors – when we approach them – are not very likely to know your project in detail.
 They need to understand exactly for what they would give capital.
 A professional company is able to introduce itself and its activity in a structured manner, similarly as it is able to introduce its products and services to its customers.

 The following documents are needed for the successful meetings and negotiations.

 Absolvo’s advisors with their significant experience are ready to help in the preparation of these documents:

 - a 2-3 pages long teaser presenting the investment story / opportunity (it is usually prepared in the last part of the preparation phase),

 - investor presentation (investor deck) – that is not the same as the so-called pitch deck,